tonybutzer/ssebop-study/README.md

 #### LST
 - fix makefile and readme etc
 - `create a notebook to explore`

+## Performance Optimizing

+## Refining the requirements - can we go smaller than the globe

+## OPERATIONAL HARDENING

+- code simplification and refactoring
+- organized pip installable library
+- pipeline framework - baked off
+	- kendro
+	- airflow
+	- panel pipelines

 ### A note about style and zen from pep20